fajieyuan/SIGIR2020_peterrec/README.md

 Make sure PeterRec is converged, sometimes it will keep relatively stable for several iteractions and then keep increasing again.

 Note that you are ABLE to use two types of evaluation methods, sampled top-N as in our paper or evaluating all items.
-Be careful, if you use PeterRec_cau_serial_lambdafm.py, which means you are optimizing top-N metrics, and as a result, you have to evaluate all items, rather than sampled metrics, since sampled metrics are more consistent with AUC rather than true top-N. But if you BPR or CE loss with random negative sampler, you should use sampled metrics since the two loss with random sampler directly optimizes AUC.
+Be careful, if you use PeterRec_cau_serial_lambdafm.py, which means you are optimizing top-N metrics, then you have to evaluate prediction accuracy among all items, rather than sampled metrics --- since sampled metrics are more consistent with AUC rather than true top-N. But if you BPR or CE loss with random negative sampler, you should use sampled metrics since the two loss with random sampler directly optimizes AUC.
-I refer you to a recent papaer "On Sampled Metrics for Item Recommendation" for more details。In short, sampled metrics = AUC, rather than true top-N。 BPR optimizes AUC, lambdafm optimizes true top-N metrics (e.g., MRR@N, NDCG@N).
+I refer you to a recent papaer "On Sampled Metrics for Item Recommendation" for more details。In short, sampled metrics = AUC, rather than true top-N. BPR optimizes AUC, while lambdafm optimizes true top-N metrics (e.g., MRR@N, NDCG@N).
+If you use the correct evaluation methods, all insights and conclusions in our paper hold well.

 or